You will be liberated from your fears in just one week.

 With proactive motivated participation in our personalised intensive therapy programme, we are able to liberate you from your fears in just one week, drastically improving your quality of life.

-We charge you CHF 100,000 for the one-week CALDA Specific Phobia Programme.
+We charge you from CHF 100,000 for the one-week CALDA Specific Phobia Program.

 External hotel costs, medical services provided by third-party institutes and post-treatment programmes are not included.